Blendify/LuminanceHDR/docs/source/creating_hdr/batch.rst

 Batch HDR Creation
 ******************

-This tool lets you creart HDR images starting from a set of bracketed photos ordered alphabetically.
+This tool lets you create HDR images starting from a set of bracketed photos ordered alphabetically.

 .. figure:: /images/batch-hdr.png